kognise/obsidian-aviation/FAR/Volume 4/C Licensing/0417 Launch safety.md

 \(1\) *Flight safety system test schedule.* For each launch of a launch vehicle flown with a flight safety system, a launch operator must file an updated flight safety system test schedule and points of contact no later than six months before flight.
 A launch operator must immediately file any later change to ensure that the FAA has the most current data.

-\(2\) *Launch plans.* A launch operator must file any changes or additions to its launch plans required by §417.111 to the FAA no later than 15 days before the associated activity is to take place.
+\(2\) *Launch plans.* A launch operator must file any changes or additions to its launch plans required by [[Volume 4/C Licensing/0417 Launch safety.md#§417.111   Launch plans.|§417.111]] to the FAA no later than 15 days before the associated activity is to take place.
 A launch operator must file the countdown plan with the FAA no later than 15 days before the countdown is to take place.
-If a change involves the addition of a new public hazard or the elimination of any control for a previously identified public hazard, a launch operator must request a license modification under §417.11.
+If a change involves the addition of a new public hazard or the elimination of any control for a previously identified public hazard, a launch operator must request a license modification under [[Volume 4/C Licensing/0417 Launch safety.md#§417.11   Continuing accuracy of license application; application for modification of license.|§417.11]].

 \(3\) *Thirty-day flight safety analysis update.* A launch operator must file updated flight safety analysis products, using previously approved methodologies, for each launch no later than 30 days before flight.